2024 Washington Demographics | Data & Analysis

 According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the educational attainment data covers the population 25 years and older in Washington, totaling 5,631,460 individuals.

-A significant portion of the population, 92.27%, has attained a high school diploma or higher.
+92.27% of Washington population has a high school diploma or higher.
 Furthermore, the percentage of individuals who hold a Bachelor's Degree or a higher professional/graduate degree is 41.02%.

 The detailed breakdown by educational level is presented below: